Wondering how much you’ll spend to take a cruise? We have specific estimates (using actual figures from the cruise lines!) below.

 Of course, when most people think of the cost of a cruise, they are thinking mainly of the price of the cruise fare.
 This fare is what the cruise line charges for you to sail on the ship.
-Cruise fare includes your cabin, meals, entertainment on the ship, and access to pools, lounges and more.
+Cruise fare includes your cabin, meals, entertainment on the ship, access to pools, lounges, and more.

-What it doesn’t include are the extras like drinks, specialty restaurants, shore excursions, gambling and other things bought on board.
+What it doesn’t include are the extras like alcoholic drinks, specialty restaurants, shore excursions, gambling and other things bought on board.